VTEX Design System

 Next steps

+By the time of writing this case study, this project is still under way, constantly evolving with our growing maturity and also changing at the pace the company and our projects change.
 There’s still a lot of work getting everyone onboard, making everybody feel welcome to contribute and at the same time have a more structured way of tracking ideas and problems.

 Acknowledgements